threefoldfoundation/tfchain/doc/transactions.md

 ###### Binary Encoding an ERC20 Convert Transaction

 The binary encoding of an ERC20 Convert Transaction uses the Rivine encoding package.
-In order to understand the binary encoding of such a transaction, please see [the Sia encoding documentation][sia-encoding] in order to understand how an ERC20 Convert Transaction is binary encoded.
+In order to understand the binary encoding of such a transaction, please see [the Rivine encoding documentation][rivine-encoding] in order to understand how an ERC20 Convert Transaction is binary encoded.

 The same transaction that was shown as an example of a JSON-encoded ERC20 Convert Transaction, can be represented in a hexadecimal string —when binary encoded— as: